 No Laughing Matter

 Tucked away deep in the Bradshaw Mountains lies Minnehaha Creek and the nearby remains of the old Ghost Towns.
-The inspiration behind this hike was a place called Minnehaha Waters which appeared on my list of waterfalls and is also labeled on topography maps, I did some research and was not able to find any photos of anything resembling a falls area, I literally was only able to dig up I believe three photos of the creek itself.
-Anyway besides the knowledge of heavy off road usage of in the area I figured id be the only person actually hiking around off-trail so it seemed like the perfect place for me!
+The inspiration behind this hike was a place called Minnehaha Waters which appeared on my list of waterfalls and is also labeled on topography maps, I did some research and was not able to find any photos of anything resembling a falls area, I was only able to dig up I believe three photos of the creek itself.
+Anyway besides the knowledge of heavy off-road usage of in the area I figured I'd be the only person hiking around off-trail so it seemed like the perfect place for me!
 I started my hike at Junction of the Senator Highway and FR rd #362 just below the TH of Horse Mountain.

-History: Im no AZ historian but I know Minnehaha Flat and the surrounding are is rich with mining history.
-I came across countless amounts of mining equipment, old buildings/vehicles and all sorts of rustic remnants.
+I'm no AZ historian but I know Minnehaha Flat and the surrounding area is rich with mining history.
+I came across countless amounts of mining equipment, old buildings/vehicles, and all sorts of rustic remnants.

-Hike: As you begin the descent from the parking area and walk down FR #362 (which is nearly a hiking trail itself in some areas due to how rugged it is) you are greeted with beautiful sweeping views, Towers Mountain to the left and Horse Mountain to the right it truly is one of the more scenic views I've seen in the Bradshaws.
-As you near Ash creek just underneath Horse Mountain there are some pretty choice campsites although i didn't see no more than a group of 4 off-road enthusiast the entire day I hiked, who knows how many times the quiet silence gets interrupted by the roar of a bike or quad.
+As you begin the descent from the parking area and walk down FR #362 (which is nearly a hiking trail itself in some areas due to how rugged it is) you are greeted with beautiful sweeping views, Towers Mountain to the left and Horse Mountain to the right it truly is one of the more scenic views I've seen in the Bradshaws.
+As you near Ash creek just underneath Horse Mountain there are some pretty choice campsites although I didn't see any more than a group of 4 off-road enthusiasts the entire day I hiked, who knows how many times the quiet silence gets interrupted by the roar of a bike or quad.

-First stop for me was what I dubbed "The Pine Creek Cabin" since its along Pine Creek near the confluence of Minnehaha and Ash Creek.
+The first stop for me was what I dubbed "The Pine Creek Cabin" since it's along Pine Creek near the confluence of Minnehaha and Ash Creek.
 The cabin itself did not look like much as I approached but once I got closer I realized how good of condition it was and the biggest surprise was how incredibly well kept and maintained it was when I entered!
-Fully decked out with a makeshift fireplace, cabinets, shelves, windows, chairs and a cache of water and condiments.
-It is a 5 star backpacking cabin that I'm sure is part of the old Ghost Town and its the best structurally maintained building I found in the area.
+Fully decked out with a makeshift fireplace, cabinets, shelves, windows, chairs, and a cache of water and condiments.
+It is a 5-star backpacking cabin that I'm sure is part of the old Ghost Town and its the best structurally maintained building I found in the area.

 Once I finally made it to a drop-off falls area I realized I had made it!
-The only confusion was that I was about 250ft shy of what was marked on the topo map, I continued a quarter mile downstream just to be sure and only came across a few small cascades.
-The falls area I came across was quite unique, around 18 feet in height and the waterfall itself goes into a crevice of two massive boulders and creates a little grotto area.
-I took a few photo and began the trek back near the confluence of Ash & Minnehaha.
+The only confusion was that I was about 250ft shy of what was marked on the topo map, I continued a quarter-mile downstream just to be sure and only came across a few small cascades.
+The falls area I came across was unique, around 18 feet in height and the waterfall itself goes into a crevice of two massive boulders and creates a little grotto area.
+I took a few photos and began the trek back near the confluence of Ash & Minnehaha.

 Check out the Triplog.